DigiDuncan/Conlang/README.md

 > Inside this repository is an Obsidian vault.
 It should be as simple as cloning the repo and opening the `vault` folder as a vault.

 ## Point Of This Conlang
 There are many ideas and thoughts I have on a daily basis that I find difficult to express in the one language I know, English.
 I also have a lot of frustration with some of the shortcomings of English.
 I want to make something that lets me express myself more *correctly*, if not more coherently (due to my assumption that no one else will learn this language.)
+I'd say the mission statement is "allow me to communicate difficult ideas" but it's definitely going to branch away in some aspects as I just enjoy playing with language features.

 Key ideas include:
 - **Synthetic language**: forces you to describe a concept to speak about it, requiring introspection on the part of the speaker and revealing personal associations to the listener